jantman/rpi-xscreensaver-tools/README.md

 See ``xscreensaver-rpi-backlight.py --help`` for usage information.

+By default the daemon will sleep for 10 seconds at startup, in order to let xscreensaver start and stabilize.
+This can be overridden by command-line options.

 ## xscreensaver-web.py

 This is a tiny Flask web server that provides status and control of xscreensaver via a HTTP interface.
 I use my touchscreen Pis as interfaces for [HomeAssistant](https://www.home-assistant.io/), and this allows me to put a button on the web-based HomeAssistant UI to activate the screensaver on the actual device I'm using.
 A bit crazy, but it works.
 It uses ``xscreensaver-command`` for querying and control.
 By default it listens on port 8080, but that can be overridden by setting the ``FLASK_PORT`` environment variable.
 For my purposes, once again, I run this via a line in my ``~/.config/lxsession/LXDE-pi/autostart`` after starting xscreensaver.